BrooksCunningham/Fastly-Training-Demos/openapi-documentor/README.md

 Start up an APIClarity environment.
 See `./apiclarity/values.yaml` for those instructions

-Create an `./apiclarity_configstore.json` file with the APIClarity key for your install.
+Create or update the `./apiclarity_configstore.json` file with the APIClarity key for your install.

 ```
 {